ifeelducky/godex/README.md

 # godex

-An HTML5 version of the D&amp;D 5.2 SRD, built as the foundation for a full virtual tabletop platform.
+Godex is the start of a modular D&D 5.2 experience on the web.
+Initially, it provides a simple HTML5 version of the SRD 5.2 for easy browsing.
+Eventually, it will evolve into a full-featured virtual tabletop platform with Go backend support, real-time play tools, and more